Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems: Method from

-Let the (random) decision variable be $Z_l^S$, i.e., $Z_l^S=1$ if $S=S_l$, and $Z_l^S=0$ otherwise for $S\in I_l\cup\{\emptyset\}$. \item Temporarily assign all the elements in $S_l$ to bin $l$ for each $l\in [L]$. \item For $p\in [P]$, we remove each item $p$ that is assigned to more than $\rho_p$ bins from all but the $\rho_p$ bins with highest rewards $v_{lp}$ it is assigned to. \item Open all the lines that have been assigned with at least one passenger, and close all the other lines.
-If this assignment does not exceed the budget, then we take this assignment as the final solution. \item Otherwise, discard this assignment.
-We construct a new assignment. \item Let $B_0=k$.
-Let $l$ be from $1$ to $L$.
-At $l$th iteration, if $B_l=B_{l-1}-{c}_{l}\sum_{l\in I_l}Z_l^S\geq 0$, then assign $S_l$ to $l$. \item For $p\in [P]$, we remove each item $p$ that is assigned to more than $\rho_p$ bins from all but the $\rho_p$ bins with highest rewards $v_{lp}$ it is assigned to. \item Open all the lines that have been assigned with at least one passenger, and close all the other lines.
-This assignment is the final solution. \end{enumerate} \end{alg}
+Let the (random) decision variable be $Z_l^S$, i.e., $Z_l^S=1$ if $S=T_l$, and $Z_l^S=0$ otherwise for $S\in I_l\cup\{\emptyset\}$. \item Temporarily assign all the elements in $T_l$ to bin $l$ for each $l\in [L]$. \item For $p\in [P]$, we remove each item $p$ that is assigned to more than $\rho$ bins from all but the $\rho$ bins with highest rewards $v_{lp}$ it is assigned to. \item Open all the lines that have been assigned with at least one passenger, and close all the other lines.
+If this assignment does not exceed the budget, then we take this assignment as the final solution. \end{enumerate} \end{alg}